 Many archaeologists believe that the agave plant has been cultivated by humans for nearly 9,000 years.
 The first evidence for an alcoholic drink made from it dates back to the time of the Spanish Conquistadors nearly 500 years ago, who distilled the native pulque drink into a stronger liquor.
 By the 17th century, the beverage was being mass produced and sold throughout Mexico.
 The modern tequila has its origins somewhat later, around 1800, when it began to be mass produced using methods that are almost identical to those used by many modern producers.
 Some of these original batches have survived and are still available for sale.

 In the past decade, tequila has seen increased international popularity, with worldwide sales skyrocketing.
 A wide range of top-end spirits have sprung up to take advantage of this popularity, and a number of large corporations have begun expanding their production.
+It's become one of the hottest gift ideas for millenials.
 The popularized inclusion of a worm in the bottom of a bottle has its origins in the 1940s, when it was introduced as a marketing ploy.
 The worm is meant to be the larvae of a moth that sometimes infests the agave plant, whose presence denoted a lower quality product.
 In recent years, manufacturers have struggled to remove the myth of the worm from the minds of their drinkers, as they attempt to improve the image of the drink.
 Get the full experience with a tequila-decanter that will impress your guests.